Gotebo, Oklahoma

 Gotebo /ˈɡoʊtᵻboʊ/ is a town in Kiowa County, Oklahoma, United States.
-The population was 226 at the 2010 census, a decline of 16.9 percent from 272 in 2000.
+The population was 174 at the 2020 Census.

 The town is named after the notable Kiowa Indian named Gotebo (1847 - 1927) (in Kiowa, [kʼóːdebõhõn]).

 History

 The town now known as Gotebo was originally named Harrison (honoring President Benjamin Harrison) when it was founded in August 1901, during the opening of the Kiowa, Comanche, and Apache Reservation.
 A railroad station had been built nearby a few months before, which officials of the Chicago, Rock Island and Pacific Railway had named Gotebo, in honor of a well-respected Kiowa chief.
 He was one of the first Kiowa baptized at the Rainy Mountain Church, and was buried at the Rainy Mountain Indian Cemetery, between Gotebo and Mountain View.
 The name of the post office was soon changed from Harrison to Gotebo, and the town incorporated under the latter name.